kashtiyash/BlogBux/README.md

-# Django-Blog-Site
+# Django-Blog-Site BlogBux

-  This is django based blogging app which lets user to post the blogs and images.
+ <p> BlogBux is django based blogging app which lets user to post the blogs and let them to comment on others post.</p>

    This is based on function based views and inbuilt authentication for login purpose.